-Users Users Landing on other users resulting in impact injuries There are 3 places where falling from the course may result in an impact with the users below.
-Signs are placed to warn against this and to only proceed when the top route is clear This is a briefing criteria and competence checked before moving to the classic tour Frustration from bottle necks leading to overloading of elements Staff trained to "stack" participants using their best judgement with the most confident people at the front of the group Not understanding training leading to dangerous occurrences The briefing is tactile, pictorial and practical allowing users to take on information and for staff to observe competence Children not being supervised correctly getting into distress and stuck.
-Children aged under 18 years old must be accompanied by an adult.
-Person aged 18 or above who is either the parent/legal guardian or has the authority of the parent/legal guardian of the child participant(s).VFA will set in place adequate training to accompany the child participant(s) and is in a position to see the child participant(s) and intervene verbally
+Users Poor supervision from staff leading to mis use of the course and equipment and near misses / injures including falls from height Users Guidance and supervision zones set from UK ropes course guide Level 1 and 2 supervision - 1:16 (operationally our aim is 1:10 Level 3 supervision - 1:30 (operationally we aim for 1:10) Landing on other users resulting in impact injuries There are 3 places where falling from the course may result in an impact with the users below.
+Signs are placed to warn against this and to only proceed when the top route is clear This is a briefing criteria and competence checked before moving to the classic tour Frustration from bottle necks leading to overloading of elements Staff trained to "stack" participants using their best judgement with the most confident people at the front of the group Not understanding training leading to dangerous occurrences The briefing is tactile, visual and practical allowing users to take on information and for staff to observe competence

-8-13 yrs 1 adult to 2 children.
-Adult to be placed in the centre of the children to enable support to be provided to both children 14-18 years - Adult must be on site but is not needed to take place on the tour Children who fit into the edelrid comp 2 harnesses to use longer lanyards (70cm TBC) The training zone is for children 10 years and over.
+Children not • Children aged under 18 years old must be accompanied being supervised by an adult.
+Person aged 18 or above who is either the correctly getting parent/legal guardian or has the authority of the into distress and parent/legal guardian of the child participant(s).VFA will stuck. set in place adequate training to accompany the child participant(s) and is in a position to see the child participant(s) and intervene verbally • 8-13 yrs 1 adult to 2 children.
+Adult to be placed in the centre of the children to enable support to be provided to both children 14-18 years - Adult must be on site but is not needed to take place on the tour • Children who fit into the edelrid comp 2 harnesses to use longer lanyards (70cm TBC) • The training zone is for children 10 years and over.
 They can book on the full classic tour if competence and confidence is apparent then the instructor can permit 8yrs + to participate in the classic tour

-Staff Skill fade leading to mistakes Staff need to retrain every 3 years Rescue practice at least every 4 weeks or prior to the first session of the day if this period has lapsed Staff accessing the course poorly or slowly and becoming ineffective in an emergency Staff to access on cows tails Staff to be trained and able to use an adjustable work positioning system Staff trained in vertical access using a petzl ASAP Staff must at the point of assessment be confident to access all parts of the course Staff practicing poor skills leading to incorrect behaviours and practices Training will be at least 2 days internally looking at personal competence, briefing, equipment, customer care, NOP and indoor rescue practice Assessment will be 2 days focusing on rescues, customer training / supervision and operation Assessments for rescues carried out by MIA Assessments for operation and customer training carried out by trainers approved by MIA and Centre Manager Poor positioning leading to lack of line of sight and not knowing that participants are in distress Staff trained on the position of maximum usefulness (PMU).
+Staff Skill fade leading to mistakes Staff need to retrain every 2 years Rescue practice at least every 2 months or prior to the first session of the day if this period has lapsed Staff accessing the course poorly or slowly and becoming ineffective in an emergency Staff to access on cows tails Staff to be trained and able to use an adjustable work positioning system Staff trained in vertical access using a petzl ASAP Staff must at the point of assessment be confident to access all parts of the course Staff practicing poor skills leading to incorrect behaviours and practices Training will be at least 3 days internally looking at personal competence, briefing, equipment, customer care, NOP and indoor rescue practice Assessment will be 2 days focusing on rescues, customer training / supervision and operation Assessments for rescues carried out by MCI Assessments for operation and customer training carried out by trainers approved by MIA and Centre Manager Poor positioning leading to lack of line of sight and not knowing that Staff trained on the position of maximum usefulness (PMU).
 This will vary depending on the groups and location.
-Suggested locations to keep a line of sight are: Staff not identifiable / visible leading to a delay in Staff uniform is orange Rescue bags carried by staff are bright colours participants summoning help Having an accident while accessing alone Staff to always access a quarry in pairs Staff to each carry a radio and personal mobile phone
+Suggested locations to keep a line of sight are: